 Each and every year, new advances in technology and culture impact our daily living (see 2020 and the impact of COVID on the need for WFH solutions).
 And yes, these changes create trends.
 Some trends only live a short life and are only fads, such as seasonal trinkets or popular songs.
 In our meme-filled world, fads and trends live a hard, short life.
 But, certain things live on because they are based on a more sustainable part of our lives.
 And companies must learn about and take advantage of these marketing trends to grow and sustain their businesses.

-For example, about ten years ago a new tend popped up.
+For example, about fifteen years ago a new tend popped up.
 It started with college kids, but soon expanded and now Facebook hosts over 2 billion people and created a new marketing channel that allows businesses to connect with their audience.
 Facebook helped usher in a new marketing channel, which we now call social media marketing.
-And yet, every year pundits predict the end of Facebook and social media.
-But, Facebook continues to reach new heights because it allows more and more people to connect.
+As Facebook, Twitter and Snapchat progress, they continue to reach new heights because it allows more and more people to connect.
 And now, Tik Tok presents a challenge to these platforms, along with gaming channels like Twitch, Fortnite, or Minecraft potentially present a new marketing trend!

 As Bob Dylan famously said, the times are changing.

 And pundits in the marketing space make numerous predictions of the brave new world ahead.
 From chatbots to mobile video and VR to AR, some prognosticators take more risks than others.
 For instance, will businesses leverage all available types of technology to connect with potential customers.
 Yes.

 So chatbots that integrate with your site (mobile and desktop) clearly makes sense.
 In particular, most chatbots can easily handle simple Q&A questions without adding staff to monitor and actually chat.
 Or, other chatbots simply forward questions to existing customer relationship teams, so the chatbot gives the appearance of an advanced site, but really just offers another avenue for communication.